Submissions

 Author Guidelines

-The following is the Style Guide on the preparation of manuscripts for submission to the SPJRD.
-Author contributors who would like to download the manuscript template can do so upon sign up to the Journals OJS platform www.journal.usep.edu.ph.
+The following is the Style Guide on the preparation of the manuscripts for submission to the SPJRD.
+Authors must adhere to the journal's format and style guidelines to prevent the rejection of their manuscript.

 1. Articles

-Articles are derived from original research and adhere to high scientific (content) and technical (i.e. language, artwork) standard.
+Articles are delivered from original research and adhere to high scientific (content) and technical (i.e., language, artwork) standards.
 To be considered in the Articles category, the work presented must show novelty, if not striking findings that have immediate or far-reaching implications.
 In keeping with the scope and locale targeted by the Journal, the work should hold discernible importance to the context of the Mindanao and ASEAN region's development needs.
 Finally, its findings and conclusions should provoke prospective interest among readers of various disciplines.

 2. Reports

 Reports are products of institutional research or extension showing details to a project or study internally or externally funded by the University.
-Unlike journal articles, an interest of the Report is to provide information on the progress or results of a project, study, or activity.
-They can even be viewed as the proponents provisional statement regarding their research findings.
-A Report can be published before its corresponding journal counterpart, its manuscript draft expected to be more detailed compared to the journal article.
+Unlike journal articles, an interest of the Report is to provide information on the progress or rsults of a project, study, or activity.
+They can even be viewed as the proponents' provisional statement regarding their research findings.
+A Report can be published before its corresponding journal counterpart, its manuscript draft is expected to be more detailed compared to the journal article.

 3. Book Reviews

-The SPJRD encourages the submission of book reviews from various disciplines.
+The SJRD encourages the submission of book reviews from various disciplines.
 Like journal articles and reports, they form part of publishing in the academia.
-Researchers, practitioners, faculty and graduate students are enjoined to submit book reviews in their fields or disciplines.
-Books published within the last 2 years are encouraged.
-If you intend to review a book, write to the Editorial Team through publication@usep.edu.ph.
+Researchers, practitioners, faculty, and graduate students are enjoined to submit book reviews in their fields or disciplines.
+Books published within the last two (2) years are encouarged.
+If you intent to review a book, write to the Editorial Team through publication@usep.edu.ph.

 Content and Format of Articles and Reports